crnbrdrck/Monopoly/API.md

 {
     "command": "SELL",
     "values": {
-        "ids": [int id1, int id2, ..., int idn]
+        "tiles": [int tile1, int tile2, ..., int tilen]
     }
 }
 ```
-- Instruct the server to mortgage the properties identified by the ids _id1_ to _idn_
+- Instruct the server to mortgage the properties identified by the tiless _tile1_ to _tilen_
 - Will be expanded later to include support for houses / hotels
 - **Returns: [PAY](#pay)**